Joan Oró: Viking mission

 Oró also provided a chemical interpretation of a set of remarkable, and to some extent unexpected results reported by the Viking mission to Mars.
 The Viking lander performed a series of experiments, including one designed by Oró, involving a small gas chromatograph and mass spectrometer.
 In one of these experiments, where a set of nutrients was mixed with Martian soil samples, a sudden production of carbon dioxide was reported, initially suggesting the presence of Martian microbes, which would have shown some kind of metabolic processing of nutrients.
 Oró showed that a simpler, abiotic interpretation was more likely to be the correct one: the catalytic chemical oxidation of test nutrients.

+Other activities

+Oró was also involved in political life after Spain's transition to democracy as member of the Parliament of Catalonia.

+He also served as a science advisor for many American projects and committees, including those involved in the International Space Station and the future missions to Mars.